suvayanghosh/Password-Cracking-with-JTR-NetworkWalks-Tools/README.md

-# 🔓 Week 3 — Password Cracking with JTR & NetworkWalks Tools
+# 🔓 Password Cracking with JTR & NetworkWalks Tools

 **Three locked PDFs, two toolchains, and a wordlist that had to get a lot bigger before it earned its keep.**